Dubai Duty Free, which celebrated its 31st anniversary on 20th December, recorded annual sales of Dhs6.999 billion (US$1.917 billion) last year.

-Also in 2013, Colm McLoughlin, Executive Vice Chairman of Dubai Duty Free was presented with the “CEO of the Year” at the 3rd Asian Quality Leadership Award for his outstanding contribution to the travel retail industry and the “Sir Michael Smurfit Business Achievement Award” presented at the 25th Annual American Celtic Ball held in New York.
-The award recognizes his leadership over the past thirty years and joins a list of renowned business leaders from Ireland for their significant contribution to international business.
-He was also presented with the “Lifetime Achievement” Editor’s Choice award at the inaugural Condé Nast Traveller Middle East Awards.
+In the past year alone, Colm McLoughlin was presented with several awards including the “Sir Michael Smurfit Business Achievement Award” which was presented at the 25th Annual American Celtic Ball hosted by the Irish Chamber of Commerce USA (ICCUSA) held in New York.
+The award recognizes his leadership over the past thirty years and he joins a list of renowned business leaders from Ireland for their significant contribution to international business.
+He was also presented with the “CEO of the Year” at the 3rd Asian Leadership Awards, and the “Lifetime Achievement - Editor’s Choice Award” at the inaugural Conde Nast Traveller ME Awards last November.

-Dubai Duty Free opened for business 30 years ago and employed just 100 management and staff.
-Astoundingly, 40 of them remain to this day.
-The original “Pioneers”, as they have come to be known, gathered for a special dinner at Jumeirah Creekside Hotel to celebrate their collective longevity with the company and Dubai Duty Free’s 30th Anniversary.
+Dubai Duty Free opened for business 31 years ago (20 December 1983) and employed just 100 management and staff.
+Astoundingly, 38 of them remain to this day.

-The coming on line of Al Maktoum International Airport – Dubai World Central is obviously a great opportunity for Dubai Duty Free.
+Meanwhile, the Dubai Duty Free operation at Al Maktoum International Airport at Dubai World Central continues to do well and covers 2,500 square metres.
 In the long term, the airport has capacity for over 160 million passengers and ultimately, the retail operation will cover some 64,000 square metres.

 In another important expansion, The Irish Village which is part of Dubai Duty Free’s Leisure portfolio, was officially inaugurated by Ireland’s Taoiseach Enda Kenny, TD.
 The new extension, which overlooks the lake and the DDF-owned Jumeirah Creekside Hotel, has increased the restaurant’s outdoor capacity by 70%.
 The Irish Village is known for its live concerts and famous Irish artists performing there have included Bob Geldof, Mary Black, Sharon Shannon, Dara O’ Briain and Tommy Tiernan.